wp-kit/integrations/README.md

 # WPKit Integrations

-The Integrations Helper for WPKit
+The Core Integration Class for WPKit Integrations.

 This repo should not be pulled directly as it is a dependancy of WPKit Core and other WPKit Integrations.